hanggrian/kota/README.md

 ```

 #### Text
-`kota.text` is focused on text spanning and string utilities.
+`TextsKt` is focused on text spanning and string utilities.

 ```kotlin
 // create new spannable